Flights and 4 nights for 5 people- under $300

 We just returned from New Orleans thanks to some serious travel hacking and I wanted to share with you how we saved so much money on accommodation & flights.
 We’ve been able to travel more since learning how to better utilize our credit card points.
 For more info, start HERE:

 We flew to New Orleans on Southwest Airlines.
 The total cost of 5 flights on Southwest would have been $1269.40!
-Instead, our total was $56 and some change thanks to travel hacking and 56,350 points.
+Instead, our total was $56 and some change thanks to 56,350 Rapid Rewards points.
 You could get this many points by getting the sign-up bonus on the Chase Sapphire Preferred and then transferring the points to Southwest (comment below for a sign-up link).
 You could also get the Southwest Business card which is currently offering 60,000 points.

 For our hotel nights, we wanted to do a plantation tour, but also stay in the city.